ElectionDataAnalysis/electiondata/docs/User_Guide.md

    * thousands_separator
    * encoding (If not specified or recognized, `iso-8859-1` will be used.
 Recognized encodings are limited [python's list of recognized encodings and aliases](https://docs.python.org/3/library/codecs.html#standard-encodings).)
    * count_of_top_lines_to_skip
+#### END OF OLD VERSION

  (3) Put formulas for parsing information from the results file into `cdf_elements.txt`.
 You may find it helpful to follow the example of the mungers in the repository.

 ### Formulas for parsing information
-For many data formats, it is enough to create concatenation formulas, referencing field names from your file by putting them in angle brackets.
+For many results files, it is enough to create concatenation formulas, referencing field names from your file by putting them in angle brackets.

 For simple `txt`, `csv` and `xls` file types, here is an example.
 ```